 You may also choose something less exotic and more affordable.
 Many gap year programs are international, but domestic opportunities, while sounding less glamorous, can be every bit as valuable.
 Colleges aren’t interested in the fact that the Brazilian orphanage where you volunteered had a majestic view of the Amazon River basin.
 It’s about the work, the dedication, the experience, and the opportunity to grow as a human being.
 Volunteering at a group home in the Bronx will be every bit as enlightening and meaningful even if scenic Amazonian waterfalls are replaced by bridges and billboards.

-If you prefer to explore more structured opportunities, use the resources below to begin your search for a program that will offer a good fit.
+If you prefer to explore more structured opportunities, use the resources below to begin your search for a good-fit program:

 Dave has over a decade of professional experience that includes work as a teacher, high school administrator, college professor, and independent educational consultant.
 He is a co-author of the books The Enlightened College Applicant (Rowman & Littlefield, 2016) and Colleges Worth Your Money (Rowman & Littlefield, 2020).